MY KITCHEN · YOUR TABLE

 Femme Fatale of Food May

 What can be said that hasn’t been said about the legendary Julia Child?
 As a child, I remember watching her practical culinary instruction and fun-loving chatter on her PBS series.
-I looked up to her as a culinary inspiration ever since, even naming my first born, Julia.
+I have looked up to her as a culinary inspiration ever since, even naming my firstborn Julia.
 She is credited for introducing French cuisine to America and making it much more approachable to folks on this side of the pond.
-I highly encourage folks to try some of her lesser-known recipes in her debut cookbook, the double-volume Mastering the Art of French Cooking.
-While some are daunting, it contains some real gems.
-I am grateful to own a first edition of this legendary compilation, and my (pictured) second volume is signed by Simone Beck, who co-authored this with Julia Child.
+Her debut cookbook, Mastering the Art of French Cooking, is filled with lesser-known gems worth exploring.
+I’m grateful to own a first edition, and co-author Simone Beck signed my second volume (pictured).

-A couple of lesser-known fun facts about JC- She became interested in food while living in China, working as a spy.
-Her last meal before her death at 91 was a homemade French onion soup.
+A couple of lesser-known fun facts about JC: She became interested in food while living in China and working as a spy.
+Before her death at 91, her last meal was a homemade French onion soup.
 Lastly, and my favorite, she credited her long life to “red meat and gin.”

 Femme Fatale of Food June